-Chan Kang graduated from the School of Traditional Chinese Painting and the Department of Oil Painting of Guangzhou Academy of Fine Arts, and the Graduate School of Chinese National Academy of Arts.
+Chan Hang graduated from the School of Traditional Chinese Painting and the Department of Oil Painting of Guangzhou Academy of Fine Arts, and the Graduate School of Chinese National Academy of Arts.
 He was awarded the Vermont Studio Center fellowship and joined their residency program in the United States.

-Presently, Chan is Vice-Chairman of Guangzhou Municipal Artist Association and Director of Oil Painting Arts Council of the Association.
+Presently, Chan is Vice-Chairperson of Guangzhou Municipal Artist Association and Director of Oil Painting Arts Council of the Association.
 He is a member of China Artists Association, committee member of Guangdong Artists Association and Vice-President of Yanhuang Painting Academy.
 A contracted painter of Guangzhou Academy of Painting and Research Center of Contemporary Art, he is also a professor and instructor of the Master of Fine Arts program at Guangzhou University, and an instructor at the School of Continuing and Professional Studies of the Chinese University of Hong Kong.

 Chan also serves as Vice-President of Chinese Humanist Association of Guangdong, Editor-in-Chief of China Oil Painting Online, and Artistic Director of China Artists News; and is a member of the Council of Guangzhou Library, and of Chinese People’s Political Consultative Conference Guangzhou Committee.